Anticipated closing costs

-There are certain typical costs related to closing the sale of a house.
-These costs are commonly divided between the buyer and seller, as instructed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in SOUTH CAROLINA to help guide you through the transaction.
+There are certain standard fees associated with closing the sale of a house.
+These costs are commonly split between the buyer and seller, as directed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in SOUTH CAROLINA to help show you through your transaction.

-Costs pertaining to your mortgage to be paid at closing (Details)
+Costs pertaining to your mortgage to be paid at closing (More information)

 • Points (optional)